Bobby Baccalieri: Character origins

 By chance, Steve Schirripa was in New York City in June 1999 for a friend's wedding.
 Around that time he was invited for an audition in New York City, initially for Agent Skip Lipari, and later for the role of Baccalieri.
 He played Baccalieri for five seasons.
-For the first two seasons, he wore a fat suit to fit the role.
+For the first two seasons, he wore a fatsuit to fit the role, but this was later removed.